Patellofemoral pain syndrome: Alternative medicine

 The use of electrophysical agents and therapeutic modalities are not recommended as passive treatments should not be the focus of the plan of care.
 There is no evidence to support the use of acupuncture or low-level laser therapy.
 Most studies claiming benefits of alternative therapies for PFPS were conducted with flawed experimental design, and therefore did not produce reliable results.

 Prognosis

-Patellarfemoral pain syndrome can become a chronic injury, with an estimated 50% of people reporting persistent patellar-femoral pain after a year.
+Patellofemoral pain syndrome can become a chronic injury, with an estimated 50% of people reporting persistent patellar-femoral pain after a year.
 Risk factors for a prolonged recovery (or persistent condition) include age (older athletes), females, increased body weight, a reduction in muscle strength, time to seek care, and in those who experience symptoms for more than two months.

 Epidemiology

 Patellofemoral pain syndrome is the most common cause of anterior knee pain in the outpatient.
 Specific populations at high risk of primary PFPS include runners, bicyclists, basketball players, young athletes and females.

 BMI did not significantly increase risk of developing PFPS in adolescents.
 However, adults with PFPS have higher BMI than those without.
 It is suggested that higher BMI is associated with limited physical activity in people with PFPS as physical activity levels decrease as a result of pain associated with the condition.
 However, no longitudinal studies are able to show that BMI can be a predictor of development or progression of the condition.